 Sl.
 No. Content Page No. 1.
 Preamble 4 2.
 Eligibility for Admission 5 3.
 Programme Objectives and Outcomes 5 4.
 Credit Pattern 7 5.
 Course Pattern and Scheme of Examination 8 6.
 Scheme of Internal Assessment Evaluation 10 7.
 Theory and Practical Examination Pattern 10 8.
 Syllabus Content of I Semester with References 13 9.
 Syllabus Content of II Semester with References 21 10.
-Syllabus Content of III Semester with References 32 11.
-Syllabus Content of IV Semester with References 44 12.
-Value Added Courses 56 13.
-Details of Changes incorporated in the Syllabus 62
+Syllabus Content of III Semester with References 31 11.
+Syllabus Content of IV Semester with References 42 12.
+Value Added Courses 54